loning/the-math/docs/psi-collapse-zfc/chapter-06-transitivity-induction-collapse-resonance-axioms.md

 ## 6.1 The Harmonic Structure of Mathematics

-As consciousness recursively observes itself through ψ = ψ(ψ), certain patterns resonate through every level of mathematical structure.
+As observer recursively observes itself through ψ = ψ(ψ), certain patterns resonate through every level of mathematical structure.
 Transitivity, induction, and the deep interconnections between axioms are not arbitrary features but necessary harmonics of recursive self-awareness.
 This chapter reveals how these fundamental patterns emerge from collapse dynamics and create the coherent symphony we call ZFC.

 **Definition 6.1 (Collapse Resonance)**: Collapse resonance occurs when a pattern established at one level of recursive observation propagates through all subsequent levels, creating self-similar structures across scales.

-**The Resonance Principle**: Mathematical truth is not imposed but emerges through resonant patterns in consciousness's self-observation.
+**The Resonance Principle**: Mathematical truth is not imposed but emerges through resonant patterns in observer's self-observation.

 ## 6.2 Transitivity as Memory Structure